zeineuub/termoFlame/README.md

 The software part consists of developing an MQTT client, which is mainly a web and/or mobile application, to receive and display the data measured by the object connected.
-The method of communication between the application and the connected object is messaging MQTT (in TCP).
-The **broker** (MQTT server) to use is HiveMQ.
+The method of communicating between the application and the sensor is via MQTT (in TCP).
+The **broker** (MQTT server) in question is HiveMQ.
 This public broker is free and its access details are available on its official page:
 [HiveMQ](https://www.hivemq.com/public-mqtt-broker/)